-First, Apple had a head-start over just about everyone when it comes to 64-bit ARM based CPUs.
-Although ARM itself announced the Cortex-A57 back in October 2012, the proposed timeline was that ARM’s partners would ship the first processors during 2014.
-But Apple had a 64-bit ARM CPU in devices during 2013.
+First, Apple had a head-start over just about everyone when it comes to 64-bit Arm-based CPUs.
+Although Arm itself announced the Cortex-A57 back in October 2012, the proposed timeline was that Arm’s partners would ship the first processors during 2014.
+But Apple had a 64-bit Arm CPU in devices during 2013.
 The company has since managed to capitalize on that early lead and has produced a new CPU core design every year.

 Second, Apple’s SoC efforts are tightly coupled to its handset releases.
-Designing a high performance mobile CPU is hard.
-It is hard for Apple; for ARM; for Qualcomm; for everyone.
+Designing a high-performance mobile CPU is hard.
+It is hard for Apple; for Arm; for Qualcomm; for everyone.
 Because it is hard, it takes a long time.
 The Cortex-A57 was announced in October 2012, but it didn’t appear in a smartphone until April 2014.
 That is a long lead time.

-ARM and Qualcomm, however, are in the chip selling business.
-ARM does the CPU core design for Qualcomm (and others like MediaTek) and Qualcomm designs the chips, which it in turn sells to handset makers like Samsung, Sony, LG, etc. ARM needs to make a profit.
+Arm and Qualcomm, however, are in the chip selling business.
+Arm does the CPU core design for Qualcomm (and others like MediaTek) and Qualcomm designs the chips, which it, in turn, sells to handset makers like Samsung, Sony, LG, etc. Arm needs to make a profit.
 Qualcomm needs to make a profit.
 All the OEMs need to make profits.
 The practical result is that Qualcomm can’t afford to make overly expensive processors or OEMs will start looking elsewhere.

 Apple can afford to make its SoCs more expensive and recoup the money in the iPhone's final retail price.
-ARM and Qualcomm can't.
+Arm and Qualcomm can't.